psychoinformatics-de/psychoinformatics-www/content/pages/research.rst

 :save_as: research.html
 :url: research.html

+Our research covers a broad range from advancing research methodology, over actual engineering of readily usable tools, to the application of such developments to concrete research questions in medicine, psychology, or cognitive neuroscience — because there is nothing worse than a solution without a problem.

 .. raw:: html

   <h2>Ongoing Projects</h2>
   <img src='/img/projects_ongoing.jpg' alt='Man With a Pick Axe' class='project-imgs' />

+Most recently our main research focus lies on studying the representation of information about, and for interacting with, the environment.
+We believe that ecologically valid conclusions about these representations can only be drawn when they are also studied under conditions of real-life complexity.
+Hence our aim is to combine controlled experiments with complex natural stimulation, in order to be able to validate our findings.

+.. raw:: html

   <section class="alternate">
     <h3>The studyforrest Project</h3>

+This is a long-running project that aims to built a unique resource for studying the brain's natural behavior.
+It combines brain imaging with other data acquisition techniques to capture a versatile recording of the human response to a prolonged complex natural stimulus, the motion picture "Forrest Gump".

-An open invitation to anyone and everyone to participate in a decentralized effort to explore the opportunities of open science in neuroimaging.
-We aim to document how much (scientific) value can be generated from a data release — from the publication of scientific findings derived from this dataset, algorithms and methods evaluated on this dataset, and/or extensions of this dataset by the acquisition and incorporation of new data.
+This project is an open invitation to anyone and everyone to participate in a decentralized effort to explore the opportunities of open science in neuroimaging.
+We aim to document how much (scientific) value can be generated from the data releases — from the publication of scientific findings derived from this dataset, algorithms and methods evaluated on this dataset, and/or extensions of this dataset by the acquisition and incorporation of new data.

+Since 2014 a number of data sets have been publicly released for unrestricted use, covering functional and structural brain imaging, eye tracking, physiological recordings, and numerous annotations of the structure of the movie stimulus.
+For up-to-date information on available data, funding, and our many collaborators, please see the project homepage.

 .. raw:: html